 9. Milk

-To use powdered milk for blossom-end rot, gently fork it around the base of the plants and water it in.
+If you wish to try this home remedy, use powdered milk for blossom-end rot.
+Gently fork it around the base of the plants and water it in.
 The recommended amount is 1/4 to 1/2 cup of powdered milk per plant.

-You can also make a spray using fresh milk by diluting it in water at a ratio of 1:2.
+You can also make a spray with fresh milk by diluting it in water at a 1:2 ratio.
 Use the solution to spray the plant leaves.

 Water your plants regularly after the milk treatment.